BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/13_1_Verifying_Your_Lightning_Setup.md

 ## Verify your node

-You should have the whole blockchain downloaded before you start playing.
-Just run the `bitcoin-cli getblockcount` alias to see if it's all loaded.
+You should have an output like this indicating your node is ready.
 ```
 $ lightning-cli --network=testnet getinfo
 {